Food Preparation and Nutrition

 Task 3: A Written exam 1 and half hours in length assessing theoretical knowledge linked to main theoretical areas of the specification.
 This externally assessed exam is worth 50% of the course.

 Food and Nutrition has a positive influence on year 7 and 9 students, they are engaged and are able to identify what a healthy balanced diet is and be able to link this to the Eatwell guide model.

 Students show a genuine interest in cooking and make excellent progress during their time.
 Skills improve and all students demonstrate an increase in food knowledge which helps them to make informed choices.

 Year 10 and 11

-Studying for the Food and Nutrition GCSE Further develops skills and in following the course students can link specific diets to different groups of people, demonstrating their understanding of nutrients needs.
+Studying for the Food and Nutrition GCSE further develops skills; in following the course students can link specific diets to different groups of people, demonstrating their understanding of nutrient needs.
 Cooking skills are much more advanced and this has an impact on their practical exam, with past students achieving highly overall.

 The GCSE course links naturally into studying for future careers within the Hospitality and Catering Industry, including City and Guilds, NVQ qualifications, Foundations Degrees and Full Degrees in Hospitality Business Management and Culinary Arts.

-Overall, the impact of learning to cook and understand Nutrition is an important life skill, it helps build an appreciation of good quality food, develops fine motor skills, enables us to read and follow instructions, helps with basic maths, offers a creative outlet and can move us into a future career!
+Overall, the impact of learning to cook and understand nutrition is an important life skill; it helps build an appreciation of good quality food, develops fine motor skills, enables us to read and follow instructions, assists with basic maths, offers a creative outlet and can move us into a future career!